Once your baby starts to crawl, watch out!

 Be your baby’s support, holding their hands as they take their first wobbly steps to explore their surroundings.
 This will help your baby to feel comfortable as they lean on mom and dad and learn how to work their legs – which is no easy task!

-The more you walk with your baby, the more they will learn balance and strength, feeling empowered to take their first steps on their own.
+The more you walk with your baby, the more they will learn balance and strength, feeling empowered to take their first steps independently.

 2. Encourage Cruising